-Helps clients by understanding the increasing complexity of the regulatory environment , the need for greater transparency in operations and disclosure norms.
+Our Audit Assurance services helps clients to understand the increasing complexity of the regulatory environment , the need for greater transparency in operations and disclosure norms.

 Every company registered in India is required to prepare financial statement for period ending 31st March every year.
 Such financial statements must give a true and fair view of the state of affairs of the company and comply with the accounting standards notified by the central government under the Companies Act.
 Such financial statement must be prepared in the form and format which is prescribed for a specific type of company in schedule VI.